-Lemon essential oil is one of the most powerful essential oils that provides vast variety of benefits without a doubt.
-People has used it for thousands of years to treat diverse health conditions and illnesses.
+The lemon essential oil is one of the most powerful essential oils that provides a vast variety of benefits without a doubt.
+People have used it for thousands of years to treat diverse health conditions and illnesses.
 So great that we have been still using it until now.
 The most flattering about oil is its’ astonishing antibiotics and antimicrobial, which effectively devastate bacteria, viruses and fungi.

-I gotta say lemon essential oil is a good remedy for skin to treat acne; but also blur out acne scars and leave brightening skin tone.
+I gotta say lemon essential oil is a good remedy for skin to treat acne, but also blur out acne scars and leave brightening skin tone.
 Similar to lavender oil, aroma of lemon oil can provide the psychological therapy to diminish anxiety, nervousness and depression.
-That could be a potent to reduce the severity of acne vulgaris rooted from mental stress.
+That could be potential to reduce the severity of acne vulgaris rooted from mental stress.

 How to use it

 - Lemon oil, baking soda and honey: Baking soda has become a familiar ingredient for DIY acne treatment.
 It intensively gets rid of greasy, oil surface to release blocked pores and leave a clean, breathable skin.
 Also, its’ amphoteric nature tends to neutralize skin’s pH imbalances, which commonly cause acne.
 Take a small bowl, blend 1 tbsp of baking soda with 1 tbsp of water.
 Make sure it’ll be a consistent paste.
 Add 2-3 drops of lemon oil and 1 tsp of raw honey into the baking soda paste.
 Mix well and dap the mixture on pimples and affected areas.
 Leave for 15 minutes and wash off.
 This can be done 3 times a week.
 Recommend for oily, acne-prone skin.
 Overusing baking soda can cause extreme dryness so don’t forget to apply moisturizers after.
 Baking soda remedy may easily cause irritations and redness to sensitive skin.